This is a prologue to Iridia Enasteriou’s diary: How she got enthusiastic about Iridium flares and the replacement of the whole Iridium constellation.

 I briefly skimmed through the Wikipedia entry on the Iridium satellites, but it left no impression on me and did not add up in my mind: Something with Motorola, bankruptcy and ever-changing legal entity suffixes to the Iridium name, something with the military and government – and they had already lost me.
 I paid no attention and no interest to any of it for many years.

 Until one day, I can’t remember where and why and how, I read about the upcoming replacement of the Iridium constellation.
 Boy, did that get me started!
 I immediately feared that the new sats would not flare.
 So I waded through the entire web to find out.
 A note by Iridium, stating that the replacement satellites “will not flare in the same way“, completely pissed me off.
 What does that mean, not in the same way?
 Green flares instead of bright white light?
 Pulsating light?
 Honking?
 I want clear answers, dudes: Will the new sats flare or not?
-But I guessed that this was just corporate speak for “no“ and I utterly hated and resented the guys – for killing my beloved flares and for communicating in such an annoying way as far as I was concerned.
+But I guessed that this was just corporate speak for “no“ and I utterly hated and resented the guys – for killing my beloved flares and for communicating in such a way.

 I then did some research about when the atrocious thing would take place.
 To my delight I found out that launch dates were being postponed time and again.
 Gee, was that a relief!
 I barely knew that SpaceX existed and couldn’t have cared less.
 In late August 2016 though, things started to look serious and I checked the launch schedules every day, getting more and more nervous.
 In the process I got a little more information on SpaceX and Iridium.
 So, when the September 1 explosion took place, I felt a bit sorry particularly for SpaceX.
 But hey, that possibly meant a huge delay for the replacement launches, so I rather considered it a reason for mild celebration.